tcolgate/tcolgate.github.io/content/photography/living-with-the-intrepid-enlarger.md

-Although I haven't experienced huge issues with this fogging in practice, I keep a small black microfibre cloth draped over the top of the light to stop the light spilling onto my walls.
+Although I haven't experienced huge issues with this fogging in practice, I keep a small black microfibre cloth draped over the top of the light to stop the light spilling onto my walls and bouncing onto my prints.

 ### Tripod "template" {#tripod-template}